 Speed matters.
 A slow website will harm your business.
-You’ve got about five seconds to capture the attention of your website visitor, otherwise you run the risk of them leaving and visiting a competitor’s site instead.
+You’ve got about three seconds to capture the attention of a website visitor, otherwise you run the risk of them leaving and going to a competitor’s site instead.

 Delivering a fast website experience allows you to build trust with your visitors, keeps them engaged with your content, and helps them understand what you do.

-Website speed is also a ranking factor with the major search engines.
+Website speed is also a ranking factor with the major search engines (that means Google).
 A faster website not only provides a better user experience, but also benefits your search rankings.

 The speed of your website ultimately depends on the following factors:

 Quality of your hosting company